Year 1 Ivy

 History / Geography

-As Musicians, we follow the Charanga music scheme and learn how to find the pulse of a song.
-We do lots of singing and play along to the music.
+As musicians, we follow the Cheranga music scheme.
+This half term we are learning how to find the rhythm and identify the pitch whilst exploring lots of different songs.
+We will do lots of singing and playing along to the music.

 Links to try at home